christopherromo/chit-chatty/README.md

       - translation_question to hold the source language phrase
       - correct_answer to store the correct translation
       - source_language and target_language fields
-      - difficulty to categorize questions into Easy, Medium, or Hard
+      - Difficulty to categorize questions into Easy, Medium, or Hard
    - A M:N relationship between quizzes and generated questions
    - Management/Commands directory to manage dynamic question loading
    - Implemented a command that adds 30 translation questions (10 for each difficulty) into the database